Hello!

 You can re-route, alter and duplicate some messages using values from Triggers.
 For example, receiving a CC#17 with value 66, you can send the same value with a different CC number.
 Same woks with notes and their velocities, etc.

 You can specify a delay time in milliseconds so the message is sent a bit later than the trigger-event was detected.
 You can destroy incoming messages that triggered some messages, or pass them through.
-You can also reorder messages.
+You can also reorder messages and disable them still keeping them in the list.

 In addition to saved states in the host program, the lists of messages in MIDI Messenger can be saved into files, loaded back and transferred between devices.

-We tried to make the interface as self-explanatory as it could be.
-So, if you're familiar with MIDI, you should feel yourself quite comfortable.
+We hope we managed to make the interface as self-explanatory as it could be.
+So, if you're familiar with MIDI, you should feel quite comfortable.
 But if you have some questions, we have a walkthrough on our YouTube channel.

 Future plans